weaveworks/scope/site/installing.md

 ### <a name="docker-compose"></a>Using Docker Compose

-To install Scope on your local Docker machine in Standalone Mode using Docker Compose, copy the contents of one of the two fragments below into a file `docker-compose.yml` and run
+To install Scope on your local Docker machine using Docker Compose, copy the contents of one of the two fragments below into a file `docker-compose.yml` and run

     docker-compose up -d